nette/assets

 images: img

-# Detailed format
+# Detailed format with additional options

 styles:

-path: css # Where to find files
+path: css # Directory to search for files

-extension: css # Always add .css extension
+extension: css # Always add .css extension to requests

 # Different URL and directory path